shawnbrown/datatest/docs/intro.rst

     Above, we see several data errors which are common when integrating data from multiple sources.
-To correct for these errors, we convert "YES" to Y", "NO" to "N", and change the remaining lowercase values to uppercase.
+To correct for these errors, we convert "YES" to "Y", "NO" to "N", and change the remaining lowercase values to uppercase ("y" to "Y" and "n" to "N").
 With these changes made, the test will pass and we can trust that our data is valid.

 Allowed Differences